 Before thinking of anything else to carry along, these are the essentials to have with you throughout your Queen Elizabeth safari and time in Uganda.
 Make sure you have a stamped visa and a passport that is valid for six months and ready for inspection by concerned authorities to avoid any embarrassing scenes and inconveniences.
-You might also need to come with emergency contact documents of your next of kin, travel insurance, travel directories, detailed contacts of your tour operators and medical documents showing vaccination records.
-It’s recommended that you make at least three copies of your travel documents – one in your hand baggage, check in luggage and digital copies in your phone.
+You might also need to come with emergency contact documents of your next of kin, travel insurance, travel directories, detailed contacts of your tour operators, and medical documents showing vaccination records.
+It’s recommended that you make at least three copies of your travel documents – one in your hand baggage, check-in luggage, and digital copies in your phone.

 Note; A simple advice especially to ladies, endeavor to keep descent and respectful.
 Many local/rural Ugandan customs restrict women from wearing clothes that reveal thighs and shoulders.
 An even more decent dress code is important if you plan on visiting public places such as worship places and markets with locals.
 Ugandans in the capital Kampala and some larger districts are carefree and don’t care what you put on.

-Despite occasional power outages in some park lodges, carry along your smart phones, laptops, headphones, alarm clocks, a camera, iPad, binoculars, Flashlights, converters and portable charging cells.
+Despite occasional power outages in some park lodges, carry along your smartphones, laptops, headphones, alarm clocks, a camera, iPad, binoculars, Flashlights, converters, and portable charging cells.
 A calculator may prove helpful for currency calculations.

 You don’t want to let wonderful animal sights go without having a lasting memory of them.
 Carry extra battery supplies and SD cards to ensure constant photographic shots and of course a lens cleaning cloth.

-Besides your phone, it’s advisable to have a local simcard with you just in case of emergencies such as sickness and attacks from wild animals
+Besides your phone, it’s advisable to have a local sim card with you just in case of emergencies such as sickness and attacks from wild animals

 It shouldn’t be a surprise when you don’t find running water and a toilet in some budget lodge rooms.
-You might find the shower and sink are inside the lodge rooms while the toilets are out or the other way round.
+You might find the shower and sink are inside the lodge rooms while the toilets are out or the other way around.
 This makes having a hand sanitizer gel and wipes essential.
-A bar of soap is cheaper compared to shower gels from the local groceries and will help you clean stains and dirt from your clothes.
+A bar of soap is cheaper compared to shower gels from local groceries and will help you clean stains and dirt from your clothes.
 Endeavor to always do the laundry by yourself when it comes to underwear and more private clothes.
-It is considered a taboo by some locals to wash another person`s undergarments or stockings.
+It is considered taboo by some locals to wash another person`s undergarments or stockings.
 Do not forget to carry with you some rolls of toilet paper and have them everywhere you go.
 Include a toothbrush, toothpaste, Deodorants, lip balm, hand lotion, shampoo, hairbrush, and other feminine hygiene supplies.

 This is important for emergency response to minor and major injuries you or friends may get while on your safari to Queen Elizabeth National Park.
-A basic kit should at least have rubbing alcohol, scissors, bandages, tweezers and scissors.
+A basic kit should at least have rubbing alcohol, scissors, bandages, tweezers, and scissors.
 It’s also important you include medications such as Imodium for diarrhea, throat lozenges, aspirin, and cold medicine.
 Include sunscreen and antihistamine for reactions to insect bites.

 Kindly bear in mind that these are mere suggestions of what we think should make your Queen Elizabeth tour as comfortable as possible.
 You don’t have to come with all of these items.
-Try to identify what is really necessary and important from the list depending on your own needs.
-Many of these Items can be got from Uganda and even at the park itself.
+Try to identify what is necessary and important from the list depending on your own needs.
+Many of these Items can be obtained from Uganda and even at the park itself.

-Safari Vacation and Travel Services is readily available for any inquiries, updates on the weather, and assistance in planning a perfect safari to Queen Elizabeth national park, we proceed and assist in booking the permits on your behalf in advance to avoid inconveniences when you land at Entebbe international airport.
+Safari Vacation and Travel Services is readily available for any inquiries, updates on the weather, and assistance in planning a perfect safari to Queen Elizabeth National Park, we proceed and assist in booking the permits on your behalf in advance to avoid inconveniences when you land at Entebbe international airport.